mongodb/docs/source/reference/glossary.rst

       consistency and, therefore, does not provide multi-master replication.

    rollback
-      A process that, in certain replica set situations, reverts writes opertaions to ensure the consistency of all replica set members.
+      A process that, in certain replica set situations, reverts writes operations to ensure the consistency of all replica set members.

-TODO: we need to rewrite the definitely completely.
-There are lots of valid definitions, and it depends on the context.

-   consistency
-      The condition "up to date," and reliable quality of a database system with multiple nodes and multiple instances of the same data.
-A system may be ":term:`eventually consistent <eventual consistency>`," with write or update operations returning successfully before all copies of the data are in a consistent state, or ":term:`strictly consistent <strict consistency>`,"
-      with no write or update operations returning before all copies of the data are in a consistent state.

    eventual consistency
       A property of a distributed system allowing changes to the system to propagate gradually.
 In a database system, this means that readable nodes are not required to reflect the latest writes at all times.
-In MongoDB, reads to a primary are consistent; reads to secondary nodes are eventually consistent.
+In MongoDB, reads to a primary have :term:`strict consistency`; reads to secondary nodes have :term:`eventual consistency`.

    strict consistency
       A property of a distributed system requiring that all nodes always reflect the latest changes to the system.
-In a database system, this means that readable nodes are required to reflect the latest writes at all times.
-In MongoDB, reads to a primary are consistent; reads to secondary nodes are eventually consistent.
+In a database system, this means that any system that can provide data must reflect the latest writes at all times.
+In MongoDB, reads to a primary have :term:`strict consistency`; reads to secondary nodes have :term:`eventual consistency`.

    write concern
-      A setting on writes to MongoDB that allows the use to specify, among other things, how far a write should be replicated before returning.
+      A setting on writes to MongoDB that allows the use to specify, how the database will handle a write operation before retiring.
+This often determines how many :term:`replica set` members should propagate a write before returning.

-      .. seealso:: ":ref:`Write Concern for Replica Sets
+      .. seealso:: ":ref:`Write Concern for Replica Sets <replica-set-write-concern>`."
-         <replica-set-write-concern>`."

    priority
-      In the context of :term:`replica sets <replica set>`, priority is a configurable values that help determine whih nodes in a replica set are most likely to be elected: term:`primary`.
+      In the context of :term:`replica sets <replica set>`, priority is a configurable values that help determine which nodes in a replica set are most likely to become :term:`primary`.

       .. seealso:: ":ref:`Replica Set Node Priority
          <replica-set-node-priority>`"